 Extensive physiologic changes Perinatal Physiology The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
-Also see Perinatal Problems.
-(See also Liver Structure and Function and Neonatal... read more accompany the birth process (see also Neonatal pulmonary function Neonatal pulmonary function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
-Also see Perinatal Problems.
+See also Perinatal Problems.
+(See also Liver Structure and Function and Neonatal... read more accompany the birth process (see also Neonatal pulmonary function Neonatal Pulmonary Function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
+See also Perinatal Problems.
 (See also Liver Structure and Function and Neonatal... read more ), sometimes unmasking conditions that posed no problem during intrauterine life.
 For that reason, a person with neonatal resuscitation Neonatal Resuscitation Extensive physiologic changes accompany the birth process, sometimes unmasking conditions that posed no problem during intrauterine life.
 For that reason, a person with neonatal resuscitation... read more skills must attend each birth.
 Gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is loosely defined as the number... read more and growth parameters Growth Parameters in Neonates Growth parameters and gestational age help identify the risk of neonatal pathology.
+Gestational age is usually defined as the number... read more and growth parameters Growth Parameters in Neonates Growth parameters and gestational age help identify the risk of neonatal pathology.
 Growth is influenced by genetic and nutritional factors as well as intrauterine conditions.
 Growth parameters... read more help identify the risk of neonatal pathology.

 Apnea of prematurity is a developmental disorder caused by immaturity of neurologic and/or mechanical function of the respiratory system.
 Apnea may be characterized as